-My brother Ed made this for the first time for me back in the 90’s.
+My brother Ed first made this for me back in the ’90s.
 Ever since, it’s been the dish I make when I have leftover vegetables and cilantro in the refrigerator and a craving for comfort food.

 I use the word “Thai” here with some literary license.
 Although I’ve had peanut and sesame flavored noodle dishes in both Thai and Indonesian restaurants, I’m not claiming that this dish resembles anything found in Thailand.

-- 2 cups of sliced or chopped vegetables – Broccoli (florets and stems), bok choy, greens, red bell pepper, carrot and zucchini are all good choices, use what you have.
+- 2 cups (at least) of sliced or chopped vegetables – broccoli (florets or stems), bok choy, greens, red (or yellow or orange) bell pepper, jalapeno, carrot, and/or any other vegetable you have hanging around

-- 1 tsp ginger powder or 1 Tbsp fresh ginger, minced or grated
+- 1 tablespoon (at least) fresh ginger, minced or grated

-- 1 Tbsp (or less) sriracha or other hot sauce
+- 1 tablespoon (or more) sambal oelek, sriracha or other hot sauce

 - Pasta water